Learn how to manage your data and create detailed reports simply and easily.

-It ends with an introduction modules and Access programming.
+The short course ends with an introduction to modules and Access programming.

 He holds a PhD in Computing and conducts research in the area of Multi-Agent Systems and Web Services.

-He taught extensively at all levels courses in software development methods, programming and software engineering in general (C#, C, C++, Unix, Systems Administration, PHP, Perl, Java, Oracle, MySQL, XML, CMS) and other computing areas.
+He has taught extensively at all levels courses in software development methods, programming and software engineering in general (C#, C, C++, Unix, Systems Administration, PHP, Perl, Java, Oracle, MySQL, XML, CMS, Web Services) and other computing areas.
 He also works as a freelance Unix and Web Scripting Languages consultant.